 - I still have the same car from graduation, but just last month I had to take her in for her first major surgery.
 That repair cost me over $1,300 and she still has a few more things she needs done.

 - I still have my first home, but now my brother lives in it.

 While I have most of these things under control, the one thing that scares me is debt.
 Having student loan debt or any kind of debt is a little frightening.
 I also worry how this will burden me over time.

 My biggest fear is letting debt dictate my life.
 I want to be in control of my life and be able to make smart financial decisions.

 I also want to enjoy money and have a healthy relationship with my finances.
 I don't want to hate money because of my debt.

-Because of this fear, I'm working hard to pay off my student loan debt.
+Because of this fear, I'm working hard to pay off my debt.
 Sometimes I am only able to make the minimum payment.
 Other times I send in a little bit extra with my payment.

 I used to get down on myself for only being able to pay a little extra on my student loan debt, but realized that is a negative attitude.
 Instead I have the attitude that every penny counts!

 I'm also taking charge with how much money I earn.
 The more money I earn, the more I can use to pay off my student loans!